hodaakl/GENERALIST/readme.md

 ## Getting started

-- Hop to the [jupyter tutorial](https://github.com/hodaakl/GENERALIST/blob/main/jupyter/generalist_tutorial.ipynb), there we discuss how to run the inference, generate new data and run statistical and Hamming distance tests.
+- Clone the repo and hop to the [jupyter tutorial](https://github.com/hodaakl/GENERALIST/blob/main/jupyter/generalist_tutorial.ipynb), there we discuss how to run the inference, generate new data and run statistical and Hamming distance tests.

 ## What's in this repo?